Kjeongwoo99/Kjeongwoo99/README.md

 ###
 Hi, my name is Jeongwoo Kim.
 I am 4th year University of Toronto student majoring in Economics - Focus in Data Analytics, and minoring in Statistics and Environmental Science.

+This github contains all the works I have done related to Data Analysis.

 <!--
 **Kjeongwoo99/Kjeongwoo99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.